Organizing kitchen countertops – 17 tips for keeping counters tidy

 5. Rethink your kitchen cabinet contents

 If you haven’t done so already, create more space inside your kitchen cabinets by decluttering, reorganizing, and using space-saving storage solutions.
-This will free up space for items that might be otherwise kept on the countertop.
+Tackling how to organize your kitchen cabinets more efficiently will free up space for items that might be otherwise kept on the countertop.

 Use stackable storage solutions to make the space inside feel more efficient.
 Most good kitchen retailers offer a wide range of internal storage solutions, from door racks to under-shelf compartments to utilize every inch of available space.